kathirsv/restbasic/README.md

 ````
 git clone https://github.com/kathirsv/restbasic.git

-If you don't have git, download the project as zip file and unzip the file, rename restbasic-master to restbasic
+If you don't have git, download the project as zip file, unzip and
+rename restbasic-master to restbasic

 cd restbasic